Accessibility and presentability in 2-categories: Abstract

 \section{Abstract}

-We outline a definition of accessible and presentable objects in a 2-category endowed with a Yoneda structure; this perspective suggests a unified treatment of many ``Gabriel-Ulmer like'' theorems (like the classical Gabriel-Ulmer representation for locally presentable categories, Giraud theorem, Gabriel-Popescu theorem, \etc), asserting how presentable objects arise as reflections of ``generating'' ones.
-In a Yoneda structure, whose underlying ``presheaf construction'' is $\bsP$, two non\hyp{}equivalent definitions of presentability for $A\in\cK$ can be given: in the weakest, it is generally false that all presheaf objects are presentable; this leads to the definition of a \emph{Gabriel-Ulmer structure}, \ie a Yoneda structure rich enough to concoct Gabriel-Ulmer duality and to make this asimmetry disappear.
-We end the paper with a roundup of examples, involving classical (set-based and enriched) and low- as well as higher-dimensional category theory.
+We outline a definition of accessible and presentable objects in a 2-category $\cK$ endowed with a ``KZ context'', that is to say a pair of lax-idempotent monads interacting in a prescribed way; this perspective suggests a unified treatment of many ``Gabriel-Ulmer like'' theorems, asserting how presentable objects arise as reflections of generating ones.
+We outline the notion of \emph{(Gabriel-Ulmer) envelope} for a KZ context, sufficient to concoct Gabriel-Ulmer duality.
+We end the paper with a roundup of examples, involving classical (set-based and enriched), low dimensional category theory, and a perspective for future work, rooted in higher category theory and homotopy theory.